pynvme/pynvme/doc/install.rst

 System Requirements
 -------------------

-Users can install and use pynvme in most of the commodity computers with some requirements:
+Pynvme is a software-defined NVMe test solution, so users can install and use pynvme in most of the commodity computers with some requirements:

 #.
-CPU: x86_64.
+CPU: Intel x86_64.
 #.
+Memory: 4GB or larger.
+#.
 OS: Linux.
+Fedora is recommanded.
 #.
-Memory: 4GB or larger.
+Python3: Python2 is not supported.
+#. sudo privilege is required.
 #.
 NVMe: NVMe SSD is the devices to be tested.
 Backup your data!
 #.
-Python3: Python2 is not supported.
-#. sudo privilege is required.
-#.
 RAID mode (Intel® RST): should be disabled in BIOS.
 #.
 Secure boot: should be disabled in BIOS.
 #.
+NUMA: recommend to be disabled in BIOS.
+#.
 SATA: recommend to install OS and pynvme in a SATA drive.
-#.
-NUMA: recommend to be disabled in BIOS.

 Source Code